 - Clients who are concerned about inflation eroding the value of their savings

-- Clients who want to buy them as a gift, unless for their child or (great) grandchild
+- Clients who want to buy them as a gift, unless for their child, grandchild or great-grandchild

 FAQs about Premium Bonds